jamesthetab/LaTex/README.md

 # LaTex

-A place for me to store and edit my projects in LaTex.
+A place for me to store and edit my current projects in LaTex.